At its core, Force USA’s X15 Pro Multi Trainer is essentially a squat stand that’s been combined with a dual-stack functional trainer.

 And that’s where I can help.

-After reading, you’ll know whether or not this is the right home gym for your home gym.
+But after reading, you’ll know whether or not this is the right home gym for your home gym.

 Off we go.